SITCommunity/NekoUI-Download/README.md

 ### How To Use The Mods
 > Copy the mod jar file into ".minecraft/mods" Folders.
 >
-> Note: If you using unofficial/modified Minecraft Launcher such as MultiMC, PrimsLauncher, etc. You can import/download it from The Launcher you have.
+> Note: If you're using unofficial/modified Minecraft Launcher such as MultiMC, PrimsLauncher, etc. You can import/download it from The Launcher you have.

 # Version List
 - [![1.21.1](https://img.shields.io/badge/1.21.1-beta-orange)](https://modrinth.com/mod/nekoui/versions?g=1.21.1)